gcostlow/recipe-finder/README.md

+# Personal Recipe Book Web App

+A web application that allows users to add and organize their recipes.
+Users will be able to plan their meal schedule through a weekly planner.

+---

+# Overview

+This is a work-in progress recipe book project that started as a simple static webpage and grown into a dynamic full-stack application.
+This project demostrates my journey into web development showcasing both frontent and backend skills

+---

+# Current Features

+- Static frontend pages styled with HTML and CSS
+- Django backend environment set up
+- Recipe form created (users are able to add recipes via Django form)
+-

+---

+# In Progress / Planned Features

+- Search and filter recipes
+- SQLite datatbase configured
+- Admin panel setup for managing recipes
+- Migrate frontend to React
+- Redesign UI with Tailwind CSS
+- Add user authentication (login/logout)
+- REST API integration

+---

-# recipe-finder
+# Project Structure
-Creating a webpage that allows you to find and add recipes to create your own personal recipe book.

-Note:
-    This is only a draft and will be formated in HTML and CSS at the beginning.
-    Once the website design is complete, I will be going back in and adding JavaScript to build a more interactive design.
-    Then I will incorperate React and Tailwind CSS.